Muslims Open Ramadan With Social Distanced Prayers, Vaccines

 Indonesia plans to vaccinate two-thirds of its population of about 270 million people — or just over 180 million people by the end of next year.
 The current priorities are health care workers, elderly and other at-risk populations, and the two-dose vaccine will be free for all Indonesians.

+Many Indian cities dealing with major virus surges have imposed night curfews, and it remains unclear whether the faithful will be allowed to offer Tarawih, the long post-Iftar congregational prayers in mosques that sometimes stretch late into the night.

+Muslims in Indian-controlled Kashmir are still suffering from the two back-to-back lockdowns that left tens of thousands without any means to earn their livelihoods.
+The disputed region, the only part of the Hindu-dominated country that is majority Muslim, was under an unprecedented military lockdown in 2019 for months before the monthslong coronavirus lockdown last year.
+Local charities, like last year, have planned to distribute Ramadan ration kits for needy and destitute families.

-Associated Press journalist Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press journalists Eileen Ng in Kuala Lumpur, Malaysia, and Aijaz Hussain in Srinagar, India, contributed to this report.